Home

 There are many ways to look for a job and express one’s interest in a new career opportunity; however, certain job search strategies may be safer than others and may help reduce the risk of jobseeker identity theft.
 Let’s explore a few general strategies and related risks, starting with the safest of all:

 1-Candidates can inquire about opportunities through their network of people and organizations before submitting their resumes.
 This targeted job search has many benefits.
 First, as a candidate, you determine whether you have any interest in a potential job after the initial inquiry.
 Second, you can determine if the potential employer has any interest in your skills and background before submitting your resume.
-And third, you send your resume to a targeted employer rather than posting it for the world to see and hope to be contacted.
-As a friend of mine might say, hope should not be a major strategy in fulfilling any desire including finding a new job.
+And third, you send your resume to a targeted employer rather than posting it online for the world to see hoping to be contacted.
+Hope alone and wishful thinking should not be a major part of your strategy for fulfilling any desire including finding a new job.
+You should have a clear plan and strategy which improve your chances of reaching your goal.

 2-You may decide to target employers in a particular industry or city.
 For example, you can obtain a list of companies in your city and start sending targeted resumes to their Human Resources departments.
 This strategy is also safer than the next 2, however, is less effective and targeted as the first one.

 3-Another strategy might be to contact specialized recruiters in the field you are searching for a job.
-Majority of these recruiters mainly work for employers and collect a decent commission after they place you, and if you stay employed for a predetermined length of time, usually 3 months.
-After submitting your resume to these recruiters and a potential face to face interview, they might discuss with you about potential job opportunities.
+Majority of these recruiters mainly work for employers and collect a decent commission after they place you and if you stay employed for a predetermined length of time, usually 3 months.
+After submitting your resume to these recruiters and a potential one on one interview either in person or by phone, they might discuss with you about potential job opportunities.
 Only after you express your interest in the position, should they forward your resume to the employer for further considerations.
 Make it very clear to these recruiters from the beginning that they should not forward your resume to anyone unless expressly authorized by you.
-This strategy is less safe than the first two because you have no control over the recruiter actions who might forward your resume to employers without your authorization or even worse, may post it to the internet.
-As I said, their primary loyalty is to the employers who pay their commissions, and not you.
-If you consider this strategy alone or part of an overall strategy, make sure you are in control and manage the recruiter.
-Don’t assume things and make sure you discuss with them and understand their search approach, process and risk management with regards to jobseeker identity theft.
+This strategy is less safe than the first two because you have no control over the recruiter's actions who might forward your resume to employers without your authorization or even worse, may post it on the Internet.
+A retained recruiter's loyalty is primarily to the employers who pay their commissions, and not you.
+If you consider this strategy alone or part of an overall strategy, make sure you are in control and carefully manage the recruiter.
+Don’t assume any thing and make sure you discuss with them and understand their search approach to better manage your privacy and jobseeker identity theft risks.

-If you have to look for a job on-line or off-line, there are few additional things you should consider to avoid the risk of jobseeker identity theft.
-These rules should not only be followed by jobseekers but also independent and company recruiters to protect the identity of their candidates:
+If you have to look for a job on-line or off-line, there are a few additional things you should consider to avoid the risk of jobseeker identity theft.
+These rules should not only be followed by jobseekers but also by independent and company recruiters to protect the identities of their candidates:

 -Don’t agree to send additional documentation such as a copy of your degree or certification before you have gone through the proper interviews and before they agree to hire you contingent upon delivery of those documents.
 Employers may insist to see your credentials before making hiring decisions but never before they interview you.